I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 The price starts at $948/yr for their basic plan.

-Though this email marketing tool can do almost everything — from organizing your contacts to creating beautiful newsletters, the best Cakemail’s feature is by all means split and a/b tests.
+Though this email marketing program can do almost everything — from organizing your contacts to creating beautiful newsletters, the best Cakemail’s feature is by all means split and a/b tests.

-You can test email from name and address, email subject line and email content.
+You can test email name and address, subject line and content.

 And, of course, every competition has its winner.
 When the test period is over, your leading content will be sent to the remaining portion of your list.
 These hacks should help you find out which content performs best even before the email campaign is sent to all your users.